MicrosoftDocs/memdocs/windows-365/enterprise/create-azure-network-connection.md

 # Create Azure network connection

-[Azure network connections](on-premises-network-connections.md) (ANC) let you provision Cloud PCs that are attached to a virtual network that you manage.
+[Azure network connections](azure-network-connections.md) (ANC) let you provision Cloud PCs that are attached to a virtual network that you manage.

-You can have up to 10 OPNCs per tenant.
+You can have up to 10 ANCs per tenant.

 As part of the connection process, the Windows 365 service is granted the following permissions: